-Yentyl Williams Founder & President
+Yentyl Williams Founder & Director

-Dana Schurman ACP YPN Digital inclusion expert
+Dana Schurman ACP YPN Treasurer and Digital Inclusion Expert

 Ms.Dana Schurman is a researcher at the University Catholique de Louvain-la-Neuve.
 She is also pursuing a joint doctoral thesis between UCL and VUB in communication science entitled ‘New narrative for digital inequalities from the perspective of disadvantaged youth communities’.
-This thesis is the continuity of her previous research on Digital inclusion for social inclusion; which has shown that online platforms, shared economies, and cyber-security are at the heart of the communities and yet, great disparities in access, use and competences within social groups occur, creating even greater digital inequalities.
-As ACP YPN Digital inclusion expert She has influenced EU legislation on the topic to ensure digital policy remains inclusive irrespective of race, ethnicity, economic status and more.
+This thesis is the continuity of her previous research on Digital inclusion for social inclusion; which has shown that online platforms, shared economies, and cyber-security are at the heart of the communities and yet, great disparities in access, use, and competencies within social groups occur, creating even greater digital inequalities.
+As ACP YPN Digital inclusion expert She has influenced EU legislation on the topic to ensure the digital policy remains inclusive irrespective of race, ethnicity, economic status and more.
 She has also been coordination ACP YPN participation to the European Development Days (EDD).

 Bora Kamwanya ACP YPN Advocacy and Policy Officer

 Bora Kamwanya was born in Kinshasa, DRC and has been living in Belgium for the past 14 years.
 He is an International Affairs graduate.
 Bora is interested in political science, diplomacy, cultural mediation, education and development in Africa.
 Bora is the ACP YPN as Advocacy and Policy Officer.
 He is currently a Programme manager at ADEPT-African Diaspora Europe Platform and Deputy Secretary-General – Diaspora Affairs, Pan-African Youth Union.